 PLACE BASED

-Through this long engagement model The Venny has offered children a sense of place and purpose, and a place to occupy their time in a positive and productive manner.
-The Venny has a transformative impact – in an immediate and tangible way, it helps to create functional communities and break the cycle of inter-generational disadvantage and welfare dependence.
+Through this long engagement model, The Venny offers children a sense of place and purpose, and a place to occupy their time in a positive and productive manner.
+The Venny has a transformative impact – in an immediate and tangible way.
+It helps to create functional communities and break the cycle of inter-generational disadvantage and welfare dependence.

 The Venny is often the first port of call when crises arise for these children.
 Its presence has ensured a place of welcome into a culture of support and inclusion, free from judgment.
 The majority of the young people The Venny has supported over the years have remained in school.
 Many of them have gone on to access training, employment or tertiary education as a direct result of The Venny’s support.

-The Venny has mentored several young people in direct employment at the centre, and provides placement opportunities for young people.
-The Venny has provided employment for refugees and currently continues to do so.
+The Venny has mentored several young people into direct employment at the centre, and provides placement opportunities for young people.
+The Venny has provided employment for refugees and continues to do so.
 For further information please see our mentoring, volunteering and students page.

 LINKS TO COMMUNITY